lino-framework/lino/docs/dev/intro.rst

 Lino applications are basically normal Django applications, but instead of writing `Admin` classes for your Django models, you write Reports

-A Report describes a set of tabular data independently of *user interface* and *medium* (paper, screen, interactive or not), but with all the meta-data information necessary for any user interface to produce a satisfying result on any medium.
+A Table describes a set of tabular data independently of *user interface* and *medium* (paper, screen, interactive or not), but with all the meta-data information necessary for any user interface to produce a satisfying result on any medium.